tess-barnes-mt/pipelines-from-scratch-2024/exercise-files/02-scheduled-check.md

-# 2 - scheduled pipelines
+# 2 - Scheduled pipelines

 ## Instructions
 We don't want to remember to check links on the Madetech Learn site, we want it to happen regularly automatically.